Sri Valli (1945 film): Release

 The film was released on 13 April 1945.
 During the re-release of the film, Meiyappan replaced the vocals of Periyanayaki in place of Rukmini and included it in new set of prints.
 The film ran for 55 weeks in Central Theatre, Madurai.
-In his book Pride of Tamil Cinema, 1931 to 2013, G. Dhananjayan stated that the film's success was "largely boosted by TR Mahalingam and Periyanayaki's excellent songs".
-Randor Guy of The Hindu wrote that the film was remembered for "the melodious music and hit songs of Mahalingam and Periyanayaki".
+In his book Pride of Tamil Cinema, G. Dhananjayan stated that the film's success was "largely boosted by TR Mahalingam and Periyanayaki's excellent songs".
+Randor Guy wrote for The Hindu that the film was remembered for "the melodious music and hit songs of Mahalingam and Periyanayaki".

 Legacy

 Sri Valli is remembered for the first Tamil film to use playback singing through post synchronisation as the original audio of the songs erased and being replaced with different audio.
 It also became the first Tamil film for which the dialogues of the film being released in Gramaphone records.
 The film became a breakthrough for the lead pair Mahalingam and Rukmini and playback singer Periyanayaki.